SilverLuhtoja/CHESSY/README.md

 - [ ] Find out what color is available, assign uuid
 - [ ] When one of players leaves room, notify other player

+NOTE : Before full gamelogic development rethink if things can be simplified (DRY)
 3. Basic GameLogic (starting with only Pawns):

 - [ ] Every piece is clickable (last column gives error)